michael24peters/game-demo/README.md

 Sometimes events will directly impact the character stats, sometimes certain dialogue options will unlock future outcomes, sometimes the dialogue is just interesting, sometimes a non-playable character will say something useful about the world that you can use later on.

 ## Content
-The game was be built using Python and operates out of the terminal.
+The game was built using Python and operates out of the terminal.
 This archaic approach is used to focus on learning design principles, but this game could be expanded to operate out of a game engine.

 Much of the game itself is programmed through a great deal of if-else and try-catch blocks.
 This is a sample of the much more extensive and complex blocks that will be needed for branching into different paths of dialogue and sub-events.
 Each “scenario” may be broken into a class (or function and sub-functions), which walk through the story of the main character.
 With the amount of dialogue present, this game could quickly spiral out of control.